 For example, it probably doesn’t make sense to have dozens of storage applications or project management applications when one could do the trick.
 Likewise, it doesn’t make sense to hold on to an ABM tool if you stopped focusing on ABM campaigns three years ago.

-5. Review and Reflect on How to Rationalize Applications in the Future
+5. Review and Reflect the Future of Application Rationalization

 No matter what your application rationalization methodology is, here are the keys to making sure that it’s complete:

 - Identify costs and sources of costs (including AP and Expense)

 - Develop an ROI statement for each application